 Failure mapping is the idea of essentially pinpointing the areas of a customer’s journey where some users take a path different from the desired one, and UX designers are starting to take these instances much more seriously.
 Failure mapping is essentially a more robust method of mapping the customer journey.
 However, with this method, User experience designers expand their model to incorporate the branching paths a user may or may not take.

 Storytelling Drives Engagement

 Modern consumers are far warier than past generations, and they typically conduct their own thorough research on brands before doing business with them.
+Companies such as yours use the best SEO agencies to ensure that these modern consumers are able to find relevant content when they are conducting preliminary research.
 The days of the hard sell are long gone, and modern businesses are looking for ways to appeal to their target consumer bases on a more personal level.
 Brand storytelling is a concept that has arisen out of this mentality – brands are now letting customers know who they are, why they do what they do, what their values are, and how they plan to make the world a better place in their own ways.

 When a brand’s story resonates with a consumer, it creates a much more memorable connection than typical brand engagement, and customers are more likely to do business with companies that feel more human and approachable.